RU09342/lab-4-timers-and-pwm-mikegiuliano13/Software PWM/README.md

 proper debounce and at the end of the routine, interrupts are enabled again and the timer is reset in anticipation of another button press.

-All the while, the AI timer capture compare value is being compared to the current duty cycle.
+All the while, the A1 timer capture compare value is being compared to the current duty cycle.
 The red LED is toggled to produce an effective brightness that is proportional to the rate of toggling.